ArvinZJC/MyAppleScript/README.md

 ## ATTENTION

-1. By 6 March 2021, everything looks good with MacOS Big Sur (Version: 11.2.2) on MacBook Pro (M1, 2020).
+1. By 30 June 2021, everything looks good with MacOS Big Sur (Version: 11.4) on MacBook Pro (M1, 2020).